 You are here:

-The following regulated professions are overseen by the Sex Offender Treatment Board.
+The following regulated professions are overseen by the Sexual Offense Treatment Board.
 Learn more about applying for a license, associated fees, laws, rules and more by following the links below:

-The Sex Offender Treatment Board (SOTB) oversees the practices of clinical and associate sex offender therapists in the State of Oregon.
+The Sexual Offense Treatment Board (SOTB) oversees the practices of clinical, secondary, associate, and intern sexual offense therapists in the State of Oregon.

 The SOTB consists of seven members appointed by the governor.
 Of the members appointed to the board:

 The term of office of each member is four years, but a member serves at the pleasure of the governor.
 Vacancies shall be filled by the governor by appointment for the unexpired term.
 A member shall hold the position until the appointment and qualification of a successor.
 Members are eligible for reappointment.

 If a member serves two consecutive full terms, a period of at least four years must elapse before the individual is again eligible for appointment to serve on the board.

 Term: 1st Full